SSpyR/TTWL-Object-Explorer/README.md

 If you would like to support my efforts in

-BL3 Modding/BL3 Utility App Development you made do so here:
+Borderlands Series Modding and Utility App Development you made do so here:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=E9YJB3Q2ZX72G&item_name=BL3+Modding&currency_code=USD)